Amir Karić

-Amir Karić (born 31 December 1973) is a Slovenian football coach and former player who is the head coach of Slovenian Women's League team Mura.
+Amir Karić (born 31 December 1973) is a Slovenian football coach and former player.
 Primarily a left-back, he also played as a midfielder.

 Club career

 After his impressive performances at the 2000 European Championships, Karić was brought to English football by Ipswich Town in August 2000 for £700,000.

 His appearances for Ipswich were limited to three in the League Cup before he was sent out on loan to Crystal Palace in March 2001, where he only played three matches.
 His loan spell at Palace was then cut short and the player returned to Ipswich.
 Karić's contract at Ipswich was terminated by mutual consent in October 2002.

 After that, he played for Moscow.
 In 2005–06 he played for the Cypriot team Anorthosis.
 During his career he also played for Rudar Velenje, AEL Limassol, Gamba Osaka and for Koper.

 International career

+Karić made his debut for Slovenia in a May 1996 friendly match against the United Arab Emirates, where he also scored his first and only goal for the national team.
+In his international career from 1996 to 2004, he made 64 appearances for the national team.

-Karić played for Slovenia at UEFA Euro 2000 and at the 2002 FIFA World Cup.
+With Slovenia, he played at the 2000 UEFA European Championship and at the 2002 FIFA World Cup.